Christian Mafla

-Christian Camilo Mafla Rebellón (born January 15, 1993), known as Christian Mafla, is a Colombian footballer who plays for Categoría Primera A side Independiente Santa Fe.
+Christian Camilo Mafla Rebellón (born January 15, 1993), known as Christian Mafla, is a Colombian football player who plays for Categoría Primera A side Independiente Santa Fe.

 Career

 Boyacá Chicó

 Christian Mafla made his professional debut for Boyacá Chicó on April 27, 2011, during a 2-0 Copa Colombia loss to Alianza Petrolera.

 New England Revolution

-On December 21, 2020, the New England Revolution announced the signing of Christian Mafla from Atlético Nacional.
-On February 2, 2022, it was announced that Mafla and the Revolution had agreed to mutually part ways ahead of the 2022 season.
+On 21 December 2020, the New England Revolution announced the signing of Christian Mafla from Atlético Nacional.
+On 2 February 2022, it was announced that Mafla and the Revolution had agreed to mutually part ways ahead of the 2022 season.